-Dr. Axel Flierl was born in 1976 in Nürnberg (Bavaria) and grew up in the Allgäu.
+Dr. Axel Flierl was born in Nuremberg in 1976 and grew up in the Allgäu.
 He studied organ, organ improvisation and Catholic church music in Munich and Paris as well as musicology in Karlsruhe.
 Formative teachers were Prof. Edgar Krapp, Wolfgang Hörlin, Prof. Thierry Escaich and Vincent Warnier.

-Concerts as an organ soloist and as a lecturer in masterclasses regularly take him to the leading organ centers in Australia, Hong Kong, Russia, Abkhazia, USA, South America, Iceland, South Africa, Israel, Palestine, the Holy Land and almost all European countries.
-He has performed at renowned organ festivals in Melbourne, Montevideo, Philharmonia of Hong Kong, St. Petersburg and Khanty-Mansiysk (Siberia), Reykjavik, Jerusalem, Bethlehem, Nazareth, Rome, Lucerne, Cape Town, Cathédrale Notre-Dame de Paris, the Cathedrals of Moscow, Seville, Oslo, Bergen, Trondheim, Edinburgh, Lausanne, Bordeaux, Dijon, Narbonne, Antwerp, Helsinki, Turku and Warsaw.
+Concerts as an organ soloist and as a lecturer at master classes regularly take him to the leading organ centers in Australia, Hong Kong, USA, Russia, Abkhazia, South America, South Africa, Israel, Palestine, Iceland and almost all European countries.

 He also appeared artistically with radio and television recordings, several CD recordings and as a book author.